genoni-studio/nextjs-tailwind-4/README.md

 ## Dark mode

+In both options, a user preference would use JavaScript to set a `data-attr` or `class` to control light/dark mode.

 ### Option 1

-Dark mode operates much as it did before.
-We defined a variable with a light color and scope the dark variable.
+This is essential the same as it has in the past.
+We define a variable with a light color and scope the dark color.

 ```css
 :root {